 Vilamoura is centred on its marina right next to the huge sandy beach that lines the southern Algarve coast.
 The marina is full of shops, bars and restaurants as well as the casino at the eastern side by the beach.
 The marina gets busy at night as holidaymakers come to eat, drink or just people watch.

 Most of the villas are anywhere between 500 metres to a few kilometres from the marina.
 It’s not that easy to find a villa near the beach, with or without a private pool, as the beachfront is mostly taken up by apartments – you’ll have to go little bit inland.
 If you’re willing to drive you’ll have no problem finding a high quality, modern villa with its own pool set by a golf course.

-Vale do Lobo and Quinta do Lago is where you’ll find the Algarve’s most luxurious and exclusive villas.
+East from Quarteira are Vale do Lobo and Quinta do Lago.
+This is where you’ll find the Algarve’s most luxurious and exclusive villas.
 The two resorts are a few kilometres apart and you can walk along the beach or drive on the quiet road connecting them.

 Vale do Lobo is one of the Algarve’s first holiday resorts and was founded in the 1960s; it is centred around the Praca next to the beach.
 The villas are built around the golf course which weaves its way amongst the villas – making for a very green and open development.

 Quinta do Lago, often known just as Quinta, is a much bigger and more modern development with a more American feel.
 Many of the villas are big and spectacular: think five- or six-bedroom detached villas with large gardens enclosed by high walls.
 Quinta is popular with celebrities especially footballers who value their privacy and want to practice their golf.

 Both resorts are popular with well-heeled families.
 There are lots of high-end restaurants and some bars.
 But if you’re after hectic nightlife then there may be more suitable places to stay.